-Decadent and rich mascarpone cheesecake is perfectly creamy and full of luscious flavor.
+Decadent and rich this mascarpone cheesecake recipe is perfectly creamy and full of luscious flavor.
 The mascarpone cheese takes an ordinary cheesecake and makes it extraordinary!
-You will be hooked after one taste of this to die for cheesecake.
+You will be hooked after one taste of this easy no bake cheesecake.

 You know how sometimes you hit the grocery store and you bring home a cheesecake thinking it is going to be the best thing you have ever tasted?
-Then you go home, sit down with your cheesecake, take a bite only to figure out it’s disappointing.
-It’s been a long time since this has happened to me because the grocery stores usually pack their cheesecakes with sugar and preservatives.
-Since I don’t eat that way, I figured out I can make the most amazing mascarpone cheesecake at home.
+Then you go home, sit down with your cheesecake, and take a bite only to figure out it’s disappointing.
+And most grocery stores usually pack their cheesecakes with sugar and preservatives.
+I figured out I can make the most amazing mascarpone cheesecake at home.
 It’s WAY better than anything I have purchased at the market.

 What Is Mascarpone?

 Mascarpone is a rich, creamy, naturally sweet, and a little bit tangy Italian cheese.
 One feature that is notable about mascarpone cheese is that it’s super creamy and you won’t find lumps in it.
 It’s been a main ingredient in Italian desserts for years because of it’s buttery and rich flavors.